monash-emu/summer/docs/index.rst

 Summer documentation
 ==================================

-Summer is a compartmental disease modelling framework, written in Python.
-It provides a high-level API to build and run models.
+Summer is a disease modelling framework, written in Python.
+This library provides a high level interface for defining and running compartmental models.
 Features include:

-- A variety of inter-compartmental flows (infections, sojourn, fractional, births, deaths, imports)
+- A variety of inter-compartmental flows
 - Force of infection multipliers (frequency, density)
-- Post-processing of compartment sizes into derived outputs
+- Post-processing of compartment sizes into custom outputs
-- Stratification of compartments, including:
+- Stratification of compartments
-   - Adjustments to flow rates based on strata
-   - Adjustments to infectiousness based on strata
-   - Heterogeneous mixing between strata
-   - Multiple disease strains

-The source code for this library is available [on GitHub](https://github.com/monash-emu/summer).
+The source code for this library is available `on GitHub <https://github.com/monash-emu/summer>`_.

 Contents
 --------